pritam1322/Seq2seq-with-attention/README.md

 # Seq2seq-with-attention
-This one is this for pratice
+for pratice purpose only
  # Credits
  @aladdinpersson
+ @bentrevett